John Anthony Walker: Spy ring

 In 1976, Walker retired from the Navy in order to give up his security clearance, as he believed certain superior officers of his were too keen on investigating lapses in his records.
 Walker and Barbara had also divorced.
-However, Walker did not end his espionage, and began looking more aggressively among his children and family members for assistance (Walker was a private investigator during this time).
-By 1984, he had recruited his older brother Arthur James Walker (August 5, 1934 – July 5, 2014), a retired lieutenant commander who served from 1953 until 1973 and then went to work at a military contractor, and his son Michael Lance Walker (born November 2, 1962), an active duty seaman since 1982.
+However, Walker did not end his espionage work, and began looking more aggressively among his children and family members for assistance (Walker was a private investigator during this time).

+By 1984 (after Whitworth's retirement in 1983) Walker recruited his older brother Arthur James Walker (August 5, 1934 – July 5, 2014), a retired lieutenant commander who served from 1953 until 1973 and then went to work at a military contractor, and his son Michael Lance Walker (born November 2, 1962), an active duty seaman since 1982.
 Walker had also attempted to recruit his youngest daughter, who had enlisted in the United States Army, but she cut her military career short when she became pregnant and refused her father's offer to pay for an abortion, instead deciding to devote herself to full-time motherhood.
+Arthur Walker had been having severe financial problems and had been offered an exorbitant sum of money from his brother to provide a confidential document.
+John Walker later admitted that he had learned this ploy from the KGB to offer a large amount of money for something easily obtainable to dissipate doubts in the target, then keep the person hungry for even greater sums of money.
+Two known manuals had been provided to the KGB, one being on a command vessel for an amphibious fleet.
+Arthur rationalized that these documents were banal and could not do not serious harm.
 Walker then turned his attention to his son, who had drifted during much of his teenage years and dropped out of high school.
 Walker gained custody of his son, put him to work as an apprentice at his detective agency in order to prepare him for espionage and encouraged him to re-enroll in high school to earn a diploma, then to enlist in the Navy.

 When Walker began spying, he worked as a key supervisor in the communications center for the U.S. Atlantic Fleet's submarine force, and he would have had knowledge of top-secret technologies, such as the SOSUS underwater surveillance system, which tracks underwater acoustics via a network of submerged hydrophones.
 It was through Walker that the Soviets became aware that the U.S. Navy was able to track the location of Soviet submarines by the cavitation produced by their propellers.
 After this, the propellers on the Soviet submarines were improved to reduce cavitation.
 The Toshiba-Kongsberg scandal was disclosed in this activity in 1987.
 It is also alleged that Walker's actions precipitated the seizure of USS Pueblo.
 CIA historian H. Keith Melton states on the show Top Secrets of the CIA, which aired on the Military Channel, among other occasions, at 0400CST, February 5, 2013: